 These direct partners will earn X amount of MileagePlus based on the amount of money spent.

-couple of the more notable partners are listed below:
+A couple of the more notable partners are listed below:

 Vivid: 2 miles per dollar spent